Minhao-Zhang/obsidian-mcp-server/README.md

 ## Known Issue

 If your vault contains a lot of notes, the indexing process would fail as the database cannot be saved to a single local file.
-This will happen if the `orama.msp` file is larger than 512MB.
+This will happen if the `orama.json` file is larger than 512MB.
 There is no workaround for this yet.
 You can try to reduce the number of notes in your vault or use a different vector database that supports sharding (like Pinecone).

+## OramaDB Limitation

+OramaDB stores floating point numbers in raw string form.
+This can cause the database size to increase rapidly, especially when indexing large vaults with many numerical values.
+This is a known limitation of the current implementation.